datastrato/trino-cascading-connector/README.md

 This project is licensed under the Server Side Public License (SSPL), v 1.
 See the [LICENSE](./LICENSE) file for details.

-This is a plugin for Trino that allows you to query data from anther Trino cluster.
+This is a plugin for Trino that allows you to connect to multiple Trino clusters and query data located in other Trino clusters.

-Notice tha it only supports the SELECT queries.
+Notice that it only supports the SELECT queries.

 ## License
 This project is licensed under the Server Side Public License, v 1.
 You may not use this file except in compliance with the License.
 You may obtain a copy of the License at: